All Episodes

 He was a deputy for all those years.

-He was he had no input in policy.
+He had no input in policy.

-At times he even complains in the book about being kept out of the loop.
+At times, he even complains in the book about being kept out of the loop.

 He was not a big-time player.